 You won’t be peeping into your opened septic tank anytime soon, but that doesn’t mean you can’t literally watch for signs of a full tank.

 Odd though it is, an unusually lush lawn may be a sign of untreated waste leaking into your grounds from a full tank.
 Standing puddles (especially during dry months) are also a pretty good sign.
-If these standing puddles smell badly or appear oddly discolored, you may need to empty your tank.
+If these standing puddles smell badly or appear oddly discolored, you may need to pump your tank.

 Trust Your Instincts